Ultis/rawr/ReadMe.txt

    •Rawr.DPSWarr: Not updated for 3.0.
    •Rawr.Healadin: Mostly complete.
    •Rawr.HolyPriest: Mostly complete.
-   •Rawr.Hunter: Partially updated for 3.0.
+   •Rawr.Hunter: Mostly complete.
    •Rawr.Mage: Mostly complete.
-   •Rawr.Moonkin: Partially updated for 3.0.
+   •Rawr.Moonkin: Mostly complete.
    •Rawr.ProtWarr: Partially updated for 3.0.
    •Rawr.RestoSham: Not updated for 3.0.
    •Rawr.Retribution: Mostly complete.
    •Rawr.Rogue: Not updated for 3.0.
+   •Rawr.ShadowPriest: Mostly complete.
    •Rawr.Tankadin: Mostly complete.
-   •Rawr.Tree: Not updated for 3.0.
+   •Rawr.Tree: Partially updated for 3.0.
    •Rawr.Warlock: Not updated for 3.0.

  As you can see, we still have alot of work ahead of us, but we're actively working on it.